 Ok, so now that you know how I chose these easy-to-grow garden vegetables, it’s time to reveal my list.

 Below, I also give you some planting and care tips for best results, and a few recommend varieties for each.
 Here are my top picks…

 This one may be new to you, because they were just introduced a few years ago.
 Cucamelons are super fun, produce a ton, and kids love them!

 These easy vegetables grow quickly, and the vines will cover a trellis or fence.
 They do well in part-shade to full sun.
 The fruits look like a tiny cucumber crossed with a watermelon (hence the name), and have a slightly sour flavor.

 By far one of the easiest vegetables to grow, beans are the first crop that many beginners start with.

 Most mature very quickly, and they are prolific producers.
 Beans are so versatile, they come in either vining varieties or as bush types, which you can plant in pots.

 Not only are they super easy to grow, cucumbers are fast too.
 Traditionally they are vines in the garden, but also come in bush varieties that can be planted in pots.

 New gardeners sometimes struggle with cultivating spinach, and then think it’s too difficult.
 That’s because they’re doing it wrong.

 It just hates the heat, and despises being transplanted!
 Sow the seeds directly into the garden in very early spring in a shady spot.

 Once you get the hang of it, you’ll have an excellent harvest every time!
-Try this longer standing variety if yours tends to bolt too fast.
+Try this longer standing variety if yours tends to bolt right away.

 I used to struggle with radishes until I figured out what I was doing wrong… planting them too late!
 Radishes are another crop that hates being transplanted and loves the cold.